040code/040code/_posts/2019-03-11-git-bisect.md

 - Clone [https://github.com/JeroenKnoops/rust-example](https://github.com/JeroenKnoops/rust-example).
 This is an example codebase with a bug we want to find.

 ## Rust example
 The rust-example is very simple.
 It's a rust library with four functions namely: `add`, `substract`, `multiply` and `division`.
-By no means this should every be used in real systems, this repo only exists as example for this blog post.
+By no means this should ever be used in real systems, this repo only exists as example for this blog post.
 It has 9 commits.

 ```
 $ git log --pretty=format:"%h - %an, %ad : %s"